#credit_card #credit_score | Read More: Credit Card Blogs | Credit Score Blogs

 Employment Status: You must have a full-time job or a steady source of income, whether salaried or self-employed.

-Debt-to-Income Ratio: Lenders assess whether you can manage another financial obligation based on your existing debt-to-income ratio.
+Debt-to-income ratio: Lenders assess whether you can manage another financial obligation based on your existing debt-to-income ratio.

 Advantages and Disadvantages of Credit Cards for Poor Credit